MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/extension-key-vault.md

 1. If not already done, import your key vault certificate to the local certificate store for your [!INCLUDE[prodshort](../developer/includes/prodshort.md) server computer.

-    1. You can import the certificate either using the [MMC snap-in](/dotnet/framework/wcf/feature-details/how-to-view-certificates-with-the-mmc-snap-in) orr [Import-Certificate cmdlet](/powershell/module/pkiclient/import-certificate) from a Windows PowerShell prompt.
+    1. You can import the certificate either using the [MMC snap-in](/dotnet/framework/wcf/feature-details/how-to-view-certificates-with-the-mmc-snap-in) or [Import-Certificate cmdlet](/powershell/module/pkiclient/import-certificate) from a Windows PowerShell prompt.

       For example, the following PowerShell command installs a certificate to the local machine's personal store: